top of page

 Search

-• Writer's pictureDaniel Rockman
+Writer's pictureDaniel Rockman

 Why I've Joined The "Barefoot Revolution" and The Problem With Modern Shoes

 As someone who considers themselves more coordinated with their feet than their hands, my feet are super important to me.
 To reclaim the future function of my feet I've joined the Barefoot Revolution.
-This revolution reached me because I was sick of coming home with shoes that would rub on the side of my feet, sick of having weak ankles and sick of shoe companies claiming you need MORE padding, MORE cushioning and MORE support to fix all of your problems when what I liked doing was spending time barefoot.
+This revolution reached me because I was sick of coming home with shoes that would rub on the side of my feet, sick of having weak ankles when playing soccer and sick of shoe companies claiming you need MORE padding, MORE cushioning and MORE support to fix all of your problems when what I liked doing best was spending time barefoot.

 First, allow me to indulge in the story which lead me to begin this journey.